What is AFF?

 What can participating teams expect for the day?

 You can expect to learn and have fun.
 Wear comfortable shoes, sunscreen and drink plenty of water.
+Teams will be expected to present their scenario up to twice to the panel of judges.

 Are there any prizes involved?